step-security/github-actions-goat/docs/Solutions/RestrictOutboundTraffic.md

 In the insights page, you will see a recommended policy to filter egress traffic to allowed destinations.

 1. Go to the `Actions` tab and run the `Hosted: Network Filtering with Harden-Runner` workflow.

 2. View the workflow [hosted-network-filtering-hr.yml](../../.github/workflows/hosted-network-filtering-hr.yml) file.

 3. `step-security/harden-runner` GitHub Action has `egress-policy` set to `block`.
 Only the destinations that are expected are in the allowed list. `pastebin.com` is not in this list.

 4. After the workflow completes, check out the build logs.

 5. Click the insights link from the `Harden-Runner` step.
 You will notice that the call to `pastebin.com` was blocked in this case.

 6. You can also install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) to get notified via email or Slack when outbound traffic is blocked.
-This App is required if you use `Harden-Runner` for private repositories.

 ## Filter Network Traffic (Actions Runner Controller)